Tarantula: Predators

-Despite their large size and fearsome appearance and reputation, tarantulas themselves are prey for many other animals.
+Despite their large size, fearsome appearance, and reputation, tarantulas themselves are prey for many other animals.
 The most specialized of these predators are large members of the wasp family Pompilidae such as the wasp Hemipepsis ustulata.
 These wasps are called "tarantula hawks".
 The largest tarantula hawks, such as those in the genus Pepsis, track, attack, and kill large tarantulas.
 They use olfaction to find the lair of a tarantula.
 The wasp must deliver a sting to the underside of the spider's cephalothorax, exploiting the thin membrane between the basal leg segments.
 This paralyzes the spider, and the wasp then drags it back into its burrow before depositing an egg on the prey's abdomen.
 The wasp then seals the spider in its burrow and flies off to search for more hosts.
 The wasp egg hatches into a larva and feeds on the spider's inessential parts, and as it approaches pupation, it consumes the remainder.
 Other arthropods, such as large scorpions and giant centipedes, are also known to prey on tarantulas.

 Tarantulas are also preyed upon by a wide variety of vertebrates.
 Many of these, including lizards, frogs, birds, snakes and mammals, are generalist predators of all kinds of large arthropods.
 Mammals that have been known to prey on tarantulas, such as the coati, kinkajou, and opossum in the New World, and mongooses and the honey badger in the Old World, are often immune to the venom of their arthropod prey.

 Humans also consume tarantulas for food in their native ranges.
 They are considered a delicacy in certain cultures (e.g. Venezuela and Cambodia).
 They can be roasted over an open fire to remove the bristles (described further below) and then eaten.